Financial Analyst - Chizuki Watanabe

 This article is from the “Cummins: All Access” series, a compilation of unique, reality-based stories featuring Cummins employees.
 The series is designed to give a behind-the-scenes perspective of Cummins employees as they develop their careers.

 Without continued financial success, it’s difficult for Cummins to invest in building stronger communities, reduce our Company’s environmental footprint or build innovative products.
 Our financial team is important to the accuracy and the speed of our business so we can make decisions quickly.
-Chizuki Watanabe is that type of quick thinking, analytical expert who helps our Distribution Business Unit (DBU)
+Chizuki Watanabe has the type of quick thinking, as an analytical expert who helps our Distribution Business Unit (DBU)

 make sound financial choices.

 Chizuki, a Finance and Supply Chain graduate from Indiana University’s Kelley School of Business, is in her first role with Cummins and was hired as a Financial Analyst after completing a successful internship.
 She is excited by the challenge, especially learning new things about the Company.

 “We have distributors around the world who provide their financial results.
 We consolidate the data and report back to management so they can make important decisions based on performance.
 It’s exciting work because those decisions are made based on financial data from our department.”